Ehretia acuminata: Leaves, flowers and fruit

 containing four seeds.
 The fruit is edible to humans with a sweet taste.
 Fruit are eaten by many rainforest birds, including the Lewin's honeyeater, rose-crowned fruit-dove, brown cuckoo dove, wompoo fruit dove and Australasian figbird.

+Distribution and habitat

+It is native to the following regions as defined in the World Geographical Scheme for Recording Plant Distributions, and has been introduced to Mauritius, Pakistan and Réunion.